x86-arch/op/router/s905x3/README.md

-# OpenWrt for S905x3-Boxs and Phicomm-N1
+# OpenWrt for S905x3-Boxs

-You can download the OpwnWrt for S905x3-Boxs and Phicomm-N1 firmware from [Releases](https://github.com/ophub/op/releases).
-Such as `openwrt_s905x3_phicomm-n1_${date}`.
+You can download the OpwnWrt for S905x3-Boxs firmware from [Releases](https://github.com/ophub/op/releases).
+Such as `openwrt_s905x3_${date}`.
 Then write the IMG file to the USB hard disk through software such as [balenaEtcher](https://www.balena.io/etcher/).

 This OpenWrt firmware on the `Github Actions` to packaging was using ***`Flippy's`*** [Amlogic S9xxx Kernel for OpenWrt](https://github.com/ophub/amlogic-s9xxx-openwrt), and the [Installation and Update scripts](https://github.com/ophub/amlogic-s9xxx-openwrt/tree/main/install-program), etc. Special thanks The maker `Flippy`.